hyosung11/Launch-School/Courses/journal.md

 Arrow functions are permanently bound to the execution context of the enclosing function invocation.
 When defined at the top level, the context of an arrow function is the global object.

+19:38 Sporadic studying in the afternoon and evening.